cgoodrum/CMPLXSYS_530/README.md

 ****
 &nbsp;
 ### 1) Environment
-_Description of the environment in your model.
-Things to specify *if they apply*:

-* _Dimensionality (e.g. 1D, 2D, etc.): The environment will consist of 2D points (acting as patches) which contain a single function value at that point.
+The environment will consist of 2D points (acting as patches) which contain a single function value at that point.
+This will be carried out for a grid of pre-determined size.

-* _List of environment-owned variables (e.g. resources, states, roughness)_
-* _List of environment-owned methods/procedures (e.g. resource production, state change, etc.)_
+The environment (patches, points) will contain the following variables:
+* function_val: Value of the function at that point.
+* design_surf_val: Value of the design function surface at that point.

+The environment will contain the following methods/sequences:
+* calc_function val: Calculate the function value at the point specified.
+* update_design_surface: Calculate the design function surface at that point (after the voting procedure).

 &nbsp;